Eczbek/xieite/docs/threads/Interval/good.md

-# `xieite::threads::Interval::operator bool`
+# `xieite::threads::Interval::good`
 Defined in header [`<xieite/threads/Interval.hpp>`](https://github.com/Eczbek/xieite/tree/main/include/xieite/threads/Interval.hpp)

 <br/>

-Returns `true` if the interval is still running, and `false` if it has been cancelled.
+Returns `true` if the interval is still running, and `false` if it has been stopped.

 <br/><br/>